+In particular, see the Fe dOstiani Palace, and the Church of the Santi Nazario and Celso with paintings of Moretto (Coronation of Mary) and Titian.
 Next continue via Fratelli Bronzetti to see the Church of Santa Maria dei Miracoli, rebuilt often between 1488 and 1569.
 It has a very nice facade, with some Lombard and Venetian decoration.

 This church is interesting because it contains a considerable number of important paintings and antiquities: in addition to a "Deposition of Christ" by a pupil of the great master Giotto (Giotto di Bondone, 1267-1337), the others include works by the 16th century Masters of Brescia, from the "Marriage of the Virgin" by Romanino (1484 c.-1562 c.) to many paintings by pupils of Titian (Tiziano Vecellio, 1488 c.-1576).